 ** Michael Matthews, André Greipel, Marcel Kittel, Alexander Kristoff

-* Sonny Colbrelli, Mark Cavendish, Magnus Cort Nielsen, Christopher Laporte
+* Sonny Colbrelli, Mark Cavendish, Magnus Cort, Christopher Laporte

 Tour de France 2018 stage 2: Route maps, height profiles, and more